Handbook home

 Students will be approved to enter the intensive offering on a first-in basis, based on their date/time enrolling into the subject.
 A waitlist will be maintained by Stop 1 once the quota has been met.
 Waitlisted students will be contacted if a place becomes available.

-Students can apply for for a waitlist place by completing an Enrolment Variation form.
+Students can apply for for a waitlist place by completing an Enrolment Assistance form.
 Students may speak to a Course Planning Advisor at Stop 1 with any queries regarding the waitlist.